PoPGRI/Race/_documentation/01perception.md

 ### Milestone waypoints
 **Not to be confused with lane waypoints.** These are the high level waypoints that the competitors must pass.
 These high level waypoints are given in \\([x,y,z]\\) global coordinates and appear as a green gate on the map.
 The competitors must reach these waypoints in the order provided to score.

-The milestone waypoints are provided in `waypoint_node.py`.
+The milestone waypoints are published to the rostopic `wp`.